 Romans 6:14-15 “For sin shall no longer be your master, because you are not under the law, but under grace.
 What then?
 Shall we sin because we are not under the law but under grace?
 By no means!”

-Remember, to sin is to transgress the law.
+To sin is to transgress the law.
 The law defines what is sin.
-One cannot say what is sin and what is not, except by hearing the law.
+One cannot say what is sinful and what is not, except by reference to the law.
 Fornication, for instance, means “unlawful sex.”
 The New Testament certainly admonishes believers to avoid fornication.
 How would we know what to avoid, if we threw out the law?
-This must mean the law is still viable, as a guide to righteous behavior.
+So the law is still viable, as a guide to righteous behavior.

-John saw “God’s temple in heaven was opened,” just before the last plagues of Revelation are poured out.
+John saw in vision, “God’s temple in heaven was opened,” just before the last plagues of Revelation were poured out.
 “Within His temple was seen the Ark of His covenant” (Revelation 11:19).
-This is because the Ten Commandments contained in that Ark, will serve as the standard of judgment.
+The Ten Commandments contained in that Ark, will serve as the standard at the judgment.
+Those without the covering of Christ, will be judged as “under the law.”

-Under the New Covenant, the Ten Commandments are still the standard.
 The Law is not set aside.
-Specific elements of the “first covenant” are “changed” in the New Covenant.
-The priesthood reverts BACK to the original - “the firstborn,” who offer “spiritual sacrifices.”
+Specific elements of the “first covenant” are “changed” under the New Covenant.
+The priesthood reverts BACK to the original - “the firstborn,” who now offer “spiritual sacrifices.”
 This is the Melchizedek priesthood.
+Yeshua Messiah, as “the firstborn over all creation,” is High Priest over the House of God (Col 1:15).
 Physical circumcision is no longer required for citizenship in the “commonwealth of Israel.”
 The “blood of Christ” replaces the “blood of goats and rams.”
 The moral code remains: Love God supremely.
 Love others as Christ has loved you.

-We are NOT saved by keeping the law - because we CANNOT keep it - not perfectly.
-We are saved by God through Christ.
-We are drawn to Him because of Christ’s death for us.
+We are NOT saved by law keeping - because we CANNOT keep it - not perfectly.
+We are saved by God the Father, through Jesus Christ, His Son.
+We are drawn to Him because of His love for us.
 His spirit then enables obedience to His law.
 This is the New Covenant promise.

 When you read the Ten Commandments, read them as a promise of what Christ will do“in you.”